bowen0701/gpml/README.md

-# Core Machine Learning
+# Machine Learning

-This repo is to collect my Python implementations of ML engineering and research.
+This repo is to collect my Python implementations of machine learning engineering and algorithms.